EPIC The Irish Emigration Museum

 You can book online here through our booking link directly to the EPIC The Irish Emigration Museum ticket sales

+Group Booking – Group rates available for 10 or more people pre-booking.
 For Group Bookings please contact them on 01 906 0861 or email [email protected].

 EPIC School Tours

-As part of EPIC The Irish Emigration Museum’s visitor experience, The Irish Family History Centre (operated by Eneclann) will be introducing an exciting way for visitors to search for their Irish ancestors, discover their own unique family story and explore Irish heritage.
-Knowing who you are and where you come from is something they feel everyone should get excited about.
-They want you to unearth your Irish roots in the most memorable way you can.
+Become historical detectives with your little ones at the Irish Family History Centre, as part of EPIC The Irish Emigration Museum’s visitor experience.
+The Irish Family History Centre (operated by Eneclann) introduces an exciting way for visitors to search for their Irish ancestors, discover their own unique family story and explore their Irish heritage.
+Knowing who you are and where you come from is something everyone should get excited about!

-EPIC The Irish Emigration Museum is located at the heart of Dublin, at Custom House Quay on the River Liffey, the original departure point for so many of Ireland’s emigrants, it is a short walk from O’Connell Street or Trinity College, so can be easily accessed as part of your visit to the beautiful city of Dublin.
+EPIC The Irish Emigration Museum is located at the heart of Dublin, at Custom House Quay on the River Liffey, a short walk from O’Connell Street or Trinity College and easily accessible as part of your visit to Dublin.